Koromix/rygel/web/rekkord.org/pages/commands.md

 # Explore snapshot

 You can list the directories and files in a snapshot with the `rekkord list` command.
-You can either use the unique [snapshot hash](#list-snapshots), or provide a snapshot name, in which case rekkord will use the most recent snapshot that matches it.
+You can either use the unique [object hash](#list-snapshots), or provide a snapshot name, in which case rekkord will use the most recent snapshot that matches it.

 ```sh
 export REKKORD_CONFIG_FILE=/path/to/config.ini